AlexNeugroschl/JAX_Risk_Engine/docs/concepts/glossary.md

 number one at a time in Python.
 Essential for anything to run fast on a GPU, and a hard requirement throughout this codebase's JIT-compiled code.

+**Volatility** — How much a price or rate tends to fluctuate randomly; a higher volatility means bigger, more frequent swings.
+Usually written as `σ` (sigma) in formulas.

+**Workload key** — At the EOD boundary, a hash over *everything that can change a number* (bundle identity, market inputs, requested calculations, mapping/engine/schema versions, precision).
+Two submissions with the same key are the same computation, so a retry can return the stored result instead of recomputing it.
+Deliberately excludes the `submissionId`, which identifies a *request* rather than a computation.

+**Yield curve** — A full set of interest rates (or, equivalently, discount factors) across every future maturity date, as observed (or, in this project, simulated) at one point in time.
+See [Market Simulation: Phase 3](market-simulation.md#phase-3--yield-curve-reconstruction).

 **Zero-coupon bond** — The simplest possible bond: a single promise to pay a fixed amount (conventionally $1) at one future maturity date, with no interim interest payments.
 Its price today is exactly a discount factor.
 Jamshidian's trick works by breaking a swaption's complex payoff down into options on zero-coupon bonds, since those have a simple closed-form price under the Hull-White model.
 See [Instruments: European Swaptions](../instruments/european-swaptions.md).

-**Volatility** — How much a price or rate tends to fluctuate randomly; a higher volatility means bigger, more frequent swings.
-Usually written as `σ` (sigma) in formulas.

-**Yield curve** — A full set of interest rates (or, equivalently, discount factors) across every future maturity date, as observed (or, in this project, simulated) at one point in time.
-See [Market Simulation: Phase 3](market-simulation.md#phase-3--yield-curve-reconstruction).